-Outcome: Percent of criminal cases which meet established criteria and pursuant to La.R.S.
+- Outcome: Percent of criminal cases which meet established criteria and pursuant to La.R.S.
 30:2025.
-(F)(4) are referred to appropriate district attorney for criminal prosecution.

-Output (GPI) Number of criminal leads investigated
+(F)(4) are referred to appropriate district attorney for criminal prosecution. - Input (GPI) Number of criminal leads - Output (GPI) Number of criminal investigations conducted

-Number of criminal investigations conducted Number of criminal investigations assisted

-Number of administrative referrals
+Number of criminal referrals Number of criminal investigations assisted Number of administrative cases assisted Number of law enforcement network/stakeholder development contacts

-Number of administrative cases assisted

-The Administrative Program, through the audit activity, will improve compliance with the department's rules and regulations, including those among the state's wastes tire dealers and motor fuel distributors, by conducting 96% of all compliance audits in the DEQ Audit Plan July 1, 2011 through June 30, 2016.
+The Administrative Program, through an audit activity, will improve compliance with the department's rules and regulations, including those among the state's wastes tire dealers and motor fuel distributors, by conducting 96% of all compliance audits in the DEQ Annual Audit Plan July 1, 2011 through June 30, 2016.